 Family Reunion, A Bowl of Hot Tangyuan, in the Cold Winter

 At the beginning, people winter solstice in order to appreciate the rich harvest at the end of the year.
 Nowadays, Chinese people celebrate winter solstice by eating some specific food.
 In Taiwan and southern China, people celebrate this day by eating tangyuan and going back for a family reunion.
-Similar to Chinese Mid-Autumn festival, the Winter Solstice is also the day about the family reunion.
+Similar to the Chinese Mid-Autumn festival, the Winter Solstice is also the day of the family reunion.

 Tangyuan (汤圆, Tāngyuán) literally means “soup balls”, some may call it “sweet dumplings”, is a Chinese dessert that made from Glutinous rice flour (糯米粉, Nuòmǐ fěn).
 Some tangyuan have sesame and peanut butter as fillings, some have salty meat or vegetables as fillings.
 There is also tangyuan that has no fillings, which are usually smaller than those do have fillings inside.
 The typical tangyuan for winter solstice is small ones in red and white colors.
 The two colors symbolize family unity and prosperity.

-As mentioned, Dongzhi Festival is one of the festivals for the family reunion.
+As mentioned, the Dongzhi Festival is one of the festivals for the family reunion.
 Eating tangyuan (汤圆, Tāngyuán) is an important symbol of “reunion (团圆, Tuányuán)” not only because of the similar sound but also its round shape.
 Just like the full moon symbolizes family reunion, Chinese people really love the idea of “round” things and words.

 Getting One Year Older after this Bowl of Tangyuan

 Another interesting thing about eating tangyuan on winter solstice is that parents always tell their kids that if you finish one bowl of tangyuan, you’re one year older.
-In many schools in Taiwan, it’s a popular to hold an activity for the children to make tangyuan led by the teachers; then eat their handmade tangyuan together afterward.
+In many schools in Taiwan, it’s popular to hold an activity for the children to make tangyuan led by the teachers; then eat their handmade tangyuan together afterward.

 Eating Dumplings, Mutton, or Brewing Wine